RedHatRanger/best_linux_scripts_and_commands/python/backup_linux_home/README.md

 - On Windows:
   - Python 3.x installed (e.g., `C:\\Python311\\python.exe`)
+    - Anaconda/PowerShell setup on Windows:
+      1. Use Windows Search to find and open `Anaconda Prompt`.
+      2. Initialize Conda for PowerShell by running this:
+        ```
+        conda init
+        Setx PYTHONUTF8 1
+        ```
+      3. Restart PowerShell (close all PowerShell windows, then open a new one).
+Now you should see (base) automatically.

   - OpenSSH client (available on modern Windows)
   - In the example, I downloaeded the python script and saved it to `C:\Users\Public\Public Documents` for ease with the `Weekly_Linux_Home_Backup.xml` Task Scheduler.
 It can be tailored to meet the needs of the user.